Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Just-in-Time Model Replacement

-\paragraph{Possible Solutions} A possible solution to challenge (i) is to deploy the \ac{surrogatemodel} alongside the \ac{llm} for a certain period of time to compare the \ac{surrogatemodel}'s accuracy and other performance metrics to those of the \ac{llm}.
-A different solution is to collect additional labeled data during task identification, model search, and model development to evaluate the \ac{surrogatemodel}'s accuracy on a validation dataset, requiring only a short benchmarking period for the performance metrics.
-For challenge (ii), we can also take the approach of parallel \ac{llm} and \ac{surrogatemodel} deployment, regularly routing a fraction of requests to both the \ac{llm} and \ac{surrogatemodel} to compare their performance.
-We can also allow the user to add additional labeled training example at any point after \ac{surrogatemodel} deployment.
+A possible solution to challenge (i) is to collect a validation dataset during task identification, model search, and model development to evaluate the \ac{surrogatemodel}'s accuracy, requiring only a short benchmarking period to obtain performance metrics.
+A different solution is to deploy the \ac{surrogatemodel} alongside the \ac{llm} for a certain period of time to compare the \ac{surrogatemodel}'s accuracy and other performance metrics to those of the \ac{llm}.
+For challenge (ii), we can also take the approach of parallel deployment, regularly routing a fraction of requests to both the \ac{llm} and \ac{surrogatemodel} to compare their performance.
+We can also allow the user to add additional labeled training examples at any point after \ac{surrogatemodel} deployment.
 The monitor can then employ distribution shift detection to determine whether the model needs to be retrained.
-For challenge (iii), one solution is to start with a conservative approach: attempting to match the \ac{llm}'s accuracy within a narrow range at all cost while compromising on cost, inference latency, and throughput reduction.
+For challenge (iii), one solution is attempting to match the \ac{llm}'s accuracy within a narrow range at all costs while compromising on cost, inference latency, and throughput reduction.
 Over time, we can incrementally widen the accuracy threshold and focus more on performance metrics.

 \paragraph{Open Research Questions} Several open research questions remain regarding the optimal monitoring strategy and performance tradeoffs.
 We need to determine the right monitoring level and amount of data to collect since unnecessary monitoring introduces overhead.
 We also need to establish how to prioritize the different metrics -- inference latency, memory consumption, throughput, and accuracy.
 Equally important is maintaining consistent predictive performance, since customers are sensitive to fluctuations in prediction quality, which raises the question of how frequently we can switch models without negatively impacting user experience.
 Similar to the trade-off for \ac{surrogatemodel} development, decreasing the length of the trial period for a model and frequency of monitoring during deployment increases the risk of failing to detect a poorly performing model, but results in larger cost savings.